 Your grade will be based upon how accurately and consistently you use film terms to analyze the scene, how thoroughly you attend to every aspect of the scene, how specifically your interpretation follows from the film terms, and finally how insightful and smart your overall interpretation is.
 You should go point by point through the scene analyzing the techniques in turn, combining parts 1 and 2 as you write.
 Students often feel overwhelmed that they cannot possibly `read' all of the deep meanings in the scene, but if you concentrate on analyzing specific stylistic techniques, you will do well.
-We will tend to be more lenient on this first paper as we understand this is your first formal attempt at analyzing style.
+We will tend to be more lenient on this first essay as we understand this is your first formal attempt at analyzing style.
 You should be creative and speculative, but be specific and thoroughly prove your interpretations by discussing the scene in film language.

 Keep in mind the difference between plot significance ("This is when we find out Judge Smails is dishonest") and stylistic significance ("This scene uses a canted angle and pov shots to convey Radio Raheem's brewing anger and frustration.").
 Most casual viewers can talk about plot, but a film student will attend to style, and that should be your field of inquiry.
 Style usually does not advance the plot, it bears meaning.

 It is not effective to claim that a stylized moment "draws the audience in," "creates interest," "grabs our attention," "intensifies the drama," or any other appeal to affecting the audiemces' emotion's, etc. Be sure to distinguish between function and style.

-I am asking you to analyze a minimum of 3 stylized sequences, just as you did
+I am asking you to analyze 3 stylized sequences, just as you did

 Feel free to contact me any time via e-mail with any concerns about these assignments.